 There are a lot of fun ways to ensure your cake turns out well.
 I have a great Gluten Free Cake Troubleshooting Guide if you run into problems.

-- Avoid gritty texture in your cake.
+- Avoid a gritty texture in your cake.
 Let your cake batter sit in the pan for 15-20 minutes to soften the rice flour.

 If you are using a cake mix, try some of these awesome gluten free cake mix hacks to enhance the flavor and texture of your cake.